dvhx/ngspicejs/README.md

     echo "XTerm*disallowedWindowOps: 1,2,3,4,5,6,7,8,9,11,13,19,20,21,GetSelection,SetSelection,SetWinLines,SetXprop" >> $HOME/.Xresources
     xrdb $HOME/.Xresources

+If you get following error when making large charts with lots of colors:

+    xterm: Ignoring too-long string (657483) for mode 0x90

+You may also need to increase maximal string length in xterm:

+    echo "XTerm*maxStringParse: 2000000" >> $HOME/.Xresources
+    xrdb $HOME/.Xresources

+Then restart your terminals and it should work.

 # API

 [ngspicejs API](doc/api.md) is described in separate file.
 In code you can use api(anything) to print API of anything, for example: